What is True Image?

 One user interface

 Having back-up and security controlled by a single user interface simplifies the two processes.
 That’s important.
 Many small business buy back up and security then fail to make the most of them because it’s difficult.

 True Image 2021 has a clean, straightforward interface.
-This hasn’t changed since I reviewed True Image 2019 more than two years ago.
+This hasn’t changed since the True Image 2019 review written more than two years ago.